Mongolia Winter Trip – Orkhon River Valley

 From this – the Orkhon Waterfall in summer …

-The Orkhon Waterfall taken during one of Mongolia's nine nines of winter
+The Orkhon Waterfall taken during Mongolia's nine nines of winter

-To this … the Orkhon Waterfall in winter
+To this … the Orkhon Waterfall in winter.
+Learn more about the Orkhon River Valley – https://www.eternal-landscapes.co.uk/mongolias-orkhon-river-valley/

-For those of you, due to visit Mongolia within the next few months, here’s your traditional Mongolian temperature chart.
+Here’s a glimpse of Mongolia’s temperature guide based on the Nine Nines.
 I’ve even included the dates so you’ll be able to know whether to expect your vodka to freeze or your rice not to freeze.

 • 1st Nine: December 22nd to December 30th – Vodka made from milk (traditional shimiin arkhi) freezes